adbc-drivers/trino/CONTRIBUTING.md

 - Ensure the title follows [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
-The component is not necessary (in general: it should be a directory path relative to the repo root).
+The component should be `go` if it affects the Go driver, or it can be omitted for general maintenance (in general: it should be a directory path relative to the repo root, e.g. `go/auth` would also be valid if that directory existed).
 Example titles:

-  - `feat: support new data type`
+  - `feat(go): support new data type`
   - `chore: update action versions`
-  - `fix!: return ns instead of us`
+  - `fix!:(go) return ns instead of us`

   Ensure that breaking changes are appropriately flagged with a `!` as seen in the last example above.